Cybersecurity System SME

 Support the sustainment of the accredited cybersecurity posture of the WPC’s domain enclaves by actively tracking and maintaining each network’s cyber-vulnerability level and system compliance to applicable DISA Security Technical Implementation Guides (STIGs) and Security Requirements Guides (SRGs).

-Provide security engineering to implement security controls and ensure these controls do not degrade performance and availability requirements needed to execute and sustain M&S/LVC exercises/events.
+Provide security engineering to implement security controls and ensure they do not degrade performance and availability requirements needed to execute and sustain M&S/LVC exercises/events.

-Report security findings and issues associated with the RMF process to the appropriate Cybersecurity POCs.
+Report security findings and issues associated with the SIEM/Log Management suite to the appropriate Cybersecurity POCs.

 Provide M&S/LVC cybersecurity to include the following:

-Review system architecture for RMF as well as their respective A&A documentation.
+Review system architecture and RMF and their respective C&A documentation.

 Document problem areas and provide recommendations for a resolution.